 - Listen.
 If you hear rattles, groans, and clunks, that’s a problem.
 Sure, the ailment might be repairable, but why waste your time or money?

-We could devote an entire post to this, so that’s what we’ll do.
-Look forward to a future article on negotiating when buying a used car.
+We could devote an entire post to this, so that’s what we did.

 Alright, I know I missed some advice here.
 That’s where you guys come in.
 What other used car buying tips do you have?
 What should guys know when buying a used car?
 Share your advice in the comments.